georginamp87/toy-switch/README.md

   - deletes user session data
 - GET /home
   - renders home.hbs (the toy switches preview + search form)
+  - renders toys result when searched
- - renders toy switches result when searched
+  - renders toy modes result when switch mode buttons clicked
 - GET /toypage/:id
   - renders toypage.hbs using the toyId params
   - includes buttons that redirect to /edit or /delete if it is my toy